 Following his operatic debut with Wolfgang Amadeus Mozart’s Don Giovanni at the National Opera in Warsaw, he has conducted over 180 opera and ballet performances at the venue, incl. premieres of Orfeo ed Euridice by Christoph Willibald Gluck, The Rite of Spring by Igor Stravinsky, Midsummer’s Night Dream by Felix Mendelssohn Bartholdy and György Ligeti, Romeo and Juliet by Sergey Prokofiev, and Balety Polskie.
 Has also conducted premiere performances of Don Giovanni by Wolfgang Amadeus Mozart, Eugène Onegin by Pyotr Tchaikovsky, Stanisław Moniuszko’s Halka and Karol Szymanowski’s Król Roger at the Cracow Opera, Die Zauberflöte by Wolfgang Amadeus Mozart, Rusalka by Antonin Dvořák, Bluebeard’s Castle by Bela Bartók and Dido and Aeneas by Henry Purcell at the Wielki Theatre in Łódź, as well as Karol Szymanowski’s King Roger at ABAO Opera in Bilbao, and Don Giovanni by Wolfgang Amadeus Mozart at the Polish Royal Opera.
 At subsequent editions of Ludwig van Beethoven Easter Festival, he has presented and recorded thirteen forgotten operas. Łukasz Borowicz has also conducted concerts at festivals in Pesaro (recital by Ewa Podleś), and Schleswig-Holstein (Halka by Stanisław Moniuszko with the NDR Orchestra).
 In October 2018, he conducted the performance of Les Huguenots by Giacomo Meyerbeer at the Opéra Bastille to become the first Polish conductor in the history of the Paris Opera.
 In December 2019, he conducted the premiere performance of Halka by Stanisław Moniuszko at the Theater and der Wien.
 Directed by Mariusz Treliński, it featured the tenor Piotr Beczała (Polish premiere of the production was held at the National Opera in Warsaw in February 2020).

-Łukasz Borowicz has conducted numerous orchestras, incl. the Royal Philharmonic Orchestra, Konzerthausorchester Berlin, NDR Radiophilharmonie Hannover, MDR Sinfonieorchester Leipzig, SWR Sinfonieorchester Stuttgart, Düsseldorfer Symphoniker, Hamburger Symphoniker, Lucerne Symphony Orchestra, as well as the majority of Polish symphony ensembles.
+Łukasz Borowicz has conducted numerous orchestras, incl.
+Israel Philharmonic Orchestra, Royal Philharmonic Orchestra, Konzerthausorchester Berlin, NDR Radiophilharmonie Hannover, MDR Sinfonieorchester Leipzig, SWR Sinfonieorchester Stuttgart, Düsseldorfer Symphoniker, Hamburger Symphoniker, Lucerne Symphony Orchestra, as well as the majority of Polish symphony ensembles.

 Between 2015 and 2020, his collaborations incl. the London Philharmonic Orchestra, BBC Scottish Symphony Orchestra, RIAS Kammerchor and Akademie für Alte Musik, Deutche Symphonie-Orchester Berlin, Bamberger Symphoniker, Gürzenich Köln, Deutsche Staatsphilharmonie Rheinland-Pfalz, Württembergische Philharmonie Reutlingen, NWD Philharmonie Herford, Orchestre Symphonique et Lyrique de Nancy, Orchestre National des Pays de Loire, Orchestre National de Lille, National Philharmonic Orchestra of Hungary, Czech Radio Orchestra, Orchestra Classica Santa Cecilia Madrid, Orchestra della Svizzera Italiana, Philharmonie Zuidnederland, Trondheim Symphony Orchestra, Los Angeles Philharmonic New Music Group, Queensland Symphony Orchestra, and Luxembourg Philharmonic Orchestra.